rackerlabs/technical-blog/content/blog/2021/2021-06-23-the-importance-of-gitops-moving-towards-cloud-native/index.md

 #### 1. Declare the service or platform through code

-Tooling such as Kustomize&reg;, Helm&reg;, Terraform&reg;, and Ansible&reg;,
+Tools, such as Kustomize&reg;, Helm&reg;, Terraform&reg;, and Ansible&reg;,
-declares services and platforms through configuration languages.
+declare services and platforms through configuration languages.
 You store the repository for the templates and manifests in a git-based source control system to enable a single source of truth for DevOps or SRE teams.